Sweater curse: Avoiding the curse

-For many knitters, making a hand-knit gift is an emotional experience, an extended affectionate meditation on the person receiving the gift.
+For many knitters, making a hand-knit gift is an emotional experience, an extended, affectionate meditation on the person receiving the gift.
 A metaphor commonly used by knitters is, "I knit my love into every stitch."
 Since giving too significant a gift too early in a relationship can evoke apprehension, knitters have been advised to match the knitted gift to the stage in the relationship, beginning with hats, mittens, scarves, or socks before graduating to sweaters.
 Many knitters also wait until marriage before making a sweater for a significant other.

-Common-sense advice to knitters is that they should determine whether the recipient would ever wear a hand-knitted sweater.
-Knitters have also been advised to involve the significant other in designing the sweater (e.g. in choosing its design, colors and materials) and follow their suggestions, even if the knitter objects.
+Common-sense advice for knitters is to determine whether the recipient would ever wear a hand-knitted sweater.
+Knitters have also been advised to involve the significant other in designing the sweater (e.g., in choosing its design, colors, and materials) and follow their suggestions, even if the knitter objects.
 Several books offer practical design advice for avoiding the sweater curse.